duopeng/protoSpaceJAM-readthedocs/docs/source/index.rst

 Welcome to protopaceX's documentation!
 ===================================

-**protopaceX** ProtospaceX is a CRISPR knock-in design tool that designs gRNAs and HDR donors that maximizes success rate using an array of known rules.
+**protospaceX** is a CRISPR knock-in design tool that designs gRNAs and HDR donors that maximizes success rate using an array of known rules.

 Check out the :doc:`usage` section for further information, including